Steroid inhalers, also called corticosteroid inhalers, are anti-inflammatory sprays or powders that you breathe in.

 Some medicines can interfere with the way steroid inhalers work, but this is uncommon if you're only taking low doses for a short period.

-Tell your doctor if you take any other medicines, including herbal remedies and supplements, before starting to use a steroid inhaler.
+Tell a doctor if you take any other medicines, including herbal remedies and supplements, before starting to use a steroid inhaler.

-If you're already using an inhaler, ask your doctor or a pharmacist for advice before taking any other medicines, remedies or supplements.
+If you're already using an inhaler, ask a doctor or pharmacist for advice before taking any other medicines, remedies or supplements.

 You can usually drink alcohol while using a steroid inhaler and you should be able to eat most foods.
-Don't smoke, though, as this can make your medicine less effective.
+Do not smoke though, as this can make your medicine less effective and make your symptoms worse.

 Who can use steroid inhalers